 *Note: If your gums only bleed sporadically, try easing up on the pressure you apply when you are brushing or flossing.
-If bleeding subsites when you brush with a gentler hand, you may not have anything to worry about, but be sure to mention your bleeding gums to Dr. Cobb either way during your next dental health exam.
+If bleeding subsides when you brush with a gentler hand, you may not have anything to worry about.
+Be sure to mention your bleeding gums to Dr. Cobb either way during your next dental health exam.

 If your gums bleed daily, visiting our Washington, DC dentist office as soon as possible could protect you from developing secondary health complications.
 Gum disease is a leading risk factor for many systemic health issues including cardiovascular disease and heart attacks.

 The best way to treat bleeding gums is to prevent gum disease.
 Once gum disease begins to develop, Dr. Cobb offers periodontal treatment options to control and eliminate harmful oral bacteria.
 We offer a variety of periodontal treatments for varying stages of gum disease.
 Caught early, scaling or root planing, a deep cleaning of the gums and teeth, can often control the spread of disease.
 In the later stages of gum disease, laser dentistry treatments or oral surgery may be necessary to restore a patient’s oral health.